-2. Current Energy Production Situation in Gran Canaria
+2.2.
+Current energy production situation in Gran Canaria

 The analysis data of the anon 2021 is taken, as it is the last official data available.
-Based on such data, Gran Canaria's current energy production in 2021 is supported by four steam turbines, five diesel units, five gas turbines, two combined cycles with double gas turbines and steam turbines, all of which represents 80.1% of the installed power (1024.06 MW), with the percentage of installed power from renewables being 19.9% (254.39 MW), which brings the total installed power to 1278.45 MW.
-The total energy demand was 3,350,094 MWh of which 2,661,453 MWh (79.4%) were produced in thermal power plants by fossil fuel combustion and 668,641 MWh (20.6%) by wind and photovoltaic systems of which 55,823 MWh are produced by photovoltaic panels (1.7%) and 632,818 MWh by wind generation (18.9%), as can be seen in Table A1.
+Based on such data, Gran Canaria's current energy production in 2021 is supported by four steam turbines, five diesel units, five gas turbines, two combined cycles with double gas turbine and steam turbine, all of which represents 80,1 % of the installed power (1024.06 MW), with the percentage of installed power from renewables being 19.9% (254.39 MW), which brings the total installed power to 1278.45 MW.
+The total energy demand was 3350,094 MWh of which 2661,453 MWh (79.4%) were produced in thermal power plants by fossil fuel combustion and 668,641 MWh (20.6%) by wind and photovoltaic systems of which 55,823 MWh are produced by photovoltaic panels (1.7%) and 632,818 MWh by wind generation (18.9%), as can be seen in Table 1.

-As can be seen from the data taken from the average daily usage, Table A2 is the operation of the equipment is below the recommended level.
-This is due to its age which leads to difficulty in its use, more breakages, more hours in repairs, more hours of maintenance, in short, increasing variable operating costs, and the solution that is finally given is to have a lot of equipment in reserve ready for use when breakages occur.
+As can be seen, from the data from the average daily usage, Appendix 1, the operation of the equipment is below the recommended level, this is due to its age which leads to difficulty in its use, more breakages, more hours in repairs, more hours of maintenance, in short, increasing variable operating costs, and the solution that is finally given is to have a lot of equipment in reserve ready for use when breakages occur.
 This leads to excess power due to an excess of equipment close to the limit of its useful life.
-From the data extracted from the average daily usage, in Table A2, we obtain the average daily use data (h/day) for all the technologies, which is 7.30 h/day for combustion equipment, representing an average use of 30.41%.
-The highest figure is for the combined cycle with a use of 10.41 h/day, which represents an average use of 43.46%.
+From the data extracted from the average daily usage, in Appendix 1, we obtain the average daily use data (hours/day) for all the technologies, which is 7.30 h/day for combustion equipment, representing an average use of 30.41 %.
+The highest figure is for the Combined Cycle with a use of 10.41 h/day, which represents an average use of 43.46%.

 The study of the day of highest energy demand is a good indicator of the situation that the energy system of Gran Canaria must face in the immediate future, 17 August 2021 at 14:53, with 529.0 MW of instantaneous power.
 This day and time of peak power is the maximum since 2007.
 At that peak time, the point demand was met with 138.7 MW of renewables and 390.3 MW of non-renewables.
-The behavior of energy supply in response to this peak demand, distinguishing between renewables and non-renewables, is shown in Figure 1.
+The behavior of energy supply in response to this peak demand, distinguishing